Full facilities information

 - The RSPB Scotland Loch Leven visitor centre is open daily 11am - 3pm.

 - Closed on Christmas Day, Boxing Day, New Year’s Day and 2 January.

 - Large car park situated approximately 60m from visitor centre.

 - There are cycle racks and parking for coaches.

 There are toilets on-site.

-There is an accessible, unisex toilet with baby change facilities that can be accessed via the courtyard or shop.
+There is an accessible, unisex toilet with baby change facilities that can be accessed via the courtyard.